Skip to main content

 Spring (March–May): The Best Time to Visit Japan

 Spring is widely considered the single best time to visit Japan.
 The reason?
 Sakura — cherry blossoms.
-For roughly two weeks each year, Japan's cities, parks, and countryside erupt in pale pink and white, and the entire country gathers for hanami (flower-viewing) parties beneath the blossoming trees.
+For roughly two weeks each year, Japan's cities, parks, and countryside erupt in pale pink and white, and the entire country gathers for hanami (flower-viewing) parties beneath the blossoming trees, making spring the high season for many international travellers.
+As the weather begins to warm, Japan begins to fill with visitors heading to parks and major cities.

 Cherry Blossom Season by Region

-Late April and May offer warm temperatures, green landscapes, and far fewer crowds once cherry season winds down.
-May is arguably the most pleasant month to travel Japan — clear skies, mild heat, and no rain.
-The downside: Golden Week (late April–early May) is Japan's biggest domestic holiday and causes transport and hotel prices to spike.
-Book ahead or adjust dates by a week.
+Late April and May offer warm temperatures, green landscapes, and far fewer crowds once cherry season winds down, and this is also when wisteria can reach full bloom.
+The downside: Golden Week (late April–early May) causes transport and hotel prices to spike.
+The first week of May is especially busy because of national holidays.

 Summer (June–August): Festivals, Heat & Humidity

-Summer is not the most comfortable time to visit Japan — heat and humidity are intense, especially in Tokyo and Osaka.
+The summer months bring the hottest, most humid conditions of the year in Japan, especially in Tokyo and Osaka.
 But it is the season of Japan's extraordinary festival culture.

 June: Rainy Season (Tsuyu)